-She went on to do five episodes of City Life, which was launched in 1996 in a prime time-slot which followed the high-rating Shortland Street.
-Conceived by former Shortland scriptwriter James Griffin, the ensemble drama followed the lives of a group of Auckland twenty-somethings who share an apartment building.
-Though City Life sold well overseas, falling ratings saw it rescheduled to a later time slot, then cancelled after two seasons.
+She went on to do five episodes of City Life, which was launched in 1996 in a primetime slot directly after the high-rating Shortland Street.
+Conceived by former Shortland scriptwriter James Griffin, the ensemble drama followed the lives of a group of Auckland 20-somethings who share an apartment building.
+Though City Life sold well overseas, falling ratings saw it rescheduled to a later time slot, and cancelled after two seasons.

 To date Seagar has appeared in two feature films: a small role in Ian Mune's 1997 teen romance The Whole of the Moon, and 1999 hit Scarfies.
 The latter film saw her playing Nicole, a well-meaning student who moves into a rundown Dunedin flat with four others.
 There she falls for the smoothtalking Alex (Taika Cohen), and discovers that crime and capitalism can have unwanted consequences.

 "Nicole's politically correct, but she's also quite naive," said Seagar of the character.
 "It's her first time away from home and I think the peer pressure divides her.
 She's just trying to do the right thing."